 The view command can:

-See also: getcrd, zoom, camera, clip, windowsize, save, matchmaker, align, fitmap, sym, vr, making images, making movies, ChimeraX positions format, Model Panel, Graphics icons
+See also: fly, turn, getcrd, zoom, camera, clip, windowsize, save, matchmaker, align, fitmap, sym, vr, making images, making movies, ChimeraX positions format, Model Panel, Graphics icons

 Usage: view initial model-spec

 The view spec command translates the scene, zooms in or out, and (unless clip is false) places the near/far clipping planes to bracket the displayed parts of the specified items.
 Setting clip false will deactivate any pre-existing near/far clipping and set the center of rotation depth to match that of the center of the bounding box of the specified items.
 If nothing is specified (spec is blank), all displayed items will be included in the view and near/far clipping deactivated regardless of the clip setting.

 The zoom level is adjusted to make the bounding box of the relevant items abut the edges of the graphics window minus a pad fraction (allowed values < 1.0, default 0.05 of the window width and height).
 The desired fraction will usually be positive, but negative values can be used to zoom in further.

 With cofr false, the pre-existing center of rotation method will not be changed.
 The current center of rotation and the method used to determine it can be reported with the cofr command.

 The orient option additionally rotates the scene to a standard orientation with X-axis horizontal increasing rightward, Y-axis vertical increasing upward, and Z-axis perpendicular to the screen increasing toward the viewer; in other words, it aligns scene coordinates with screen coordinates.
 Alternatively, the zalign option can be used to align two atoms along the screen Z-axis, with the first atom in front.
 If exactly two atoms are selected, they can be specified collectively with the word sel; for example, to Z-align a selection of two atoms and center the view on the residue(s) containing them: